fightforthefuture/breakcongressinternet/README.md

 This is the JavaScript code provided by **[blackoutcongress.org][1]** to block Congress from visiting any page that embeds it.
 Join the protest with your site!
 We are blacking out Congress' Internet until they end all mass surveillance laws and let the PATRIOT Act expire.
-By default, Congress will be taken to our [landing page][1] with the following message, but you can customize the URL and send to your own blackout page!
+By default, Congress will be taken to [blackoutcongress.org][1], but you can customize the URL and send to your own blackout page!
 Instructions below.

 ### Installation Instructions

 Super easy.
-Simply embed this code on your page before the closing </HEAD> tag:
+Simply embed this code on your page before the closing /HEAD tag:

 ```html
 <script type="text/javascript" src="https://www.blackoutcongress.org/detect.js"></script>